LatestExplore the world

 A pair of wineries for producing wine from the Byzantine period.
 Photo: Yaniv Berman, Israel Antiquities Authority

 “Gaza and Ashkelon Wine was considered a quality wine brand of the ancient world, whose reputation has spread far and wide, a bit like Jaffa oranges denote their origin and quality today from Israel”, the archaeologists explained.
 “Everyone knew that this was a product from the Holy Land product, and everyone wanted more and more of this wine.
 The wine received its name as it was marketed through the ports of Gaza and Ashkelon.
-So far, other sites where wine was produced are known from the southern coastal plain, but now, we seem to have found the main production center of this prestigious wine.
+So far, other sites where wine was produced are known from the southern coastal plain, but now, we seem to have found the main production centre of this prestigious wine.
 From here, commercial quantities were transported to the ports, and then throughout the Mediterranean basin”.

 It is interesting to know that the excavation in Yavne revealed rare and even older winepresses from the Persian period, about 2300 years ago.
-“In the Mishna it is said that after the destruction of Jerusalem, the Jewish leadership migrated to Yavne, and that the sages of Yavne lived in a vineyard and studied Torah.
+“In the Mishna, it is said that after the destruction of Jerusalem, the Jewish leadership migrated to Yavne, and that the sages of Yavne lived in a vineyard and studied Torah.
 The excavation shows a continuum of the existence of the wine industry at the site over many centuries of years”, say the archaeologists.

 Israel